zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_matter/3build.md

 ```console
 ./out/debug/chip-lighting-app
 ```
 The application will initialize, and you will see boot log echoed in the console.
-You will eventually see in the log:
+You will see in the log:
 ```
 [TIMESTAMP][INSTANCEID] CHIP:DL: PlatformBlueZInit init success
 ```